jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 ### Focus on intervals, not scale shapes

-Don't make any effort to memorize the shapes of scales on the fretboard.
+Don't waste any effort trying to memorize the shapes of scales on the fretboard.

 Focus on the *intervals between the notes* instead.
 How they sound, where to find them, what they mean.